Division of Technology & Information Services

 Local School District Educational Technology Planning

 The Office of Educational Technology provides leadership, coordination, and guidance concerning the submission, technical review, and approval of local educational technology plans as a service to school districts.
-The Essential District Technology Plan Components structure in use by the Department of Education is intended to provide a general framework for technology plan content and provides for consistency in the plan review process (historical information).
+The Essential District Technology Plan Components (Word, 62KB) structure in use by the Department of Education is intended to provide a general framework for technology plan content and provides for consistency in the plan review process (historical information).